ysimonov/Associated-Legendre-Polynomials/README.md

 Li, P. and Jiang, L.J., 2012.
 The far field transformation for the antenna modeling based on spherical electric field measurements.
 Progress In Electromagnetics Research, 123, pp.243-261.

 Wysin, G.M., 2011.
 Associated legendre functions and dipole transition matrix elements.

+Associated_Legendre_Decimal.py is extended precision version of Associated_Legendre.py.
+While it is more accurate, in can be significantly slower compared to floating point precision arithmetic.